60 Miles - Flat Tire; Hitchhiked to Deming; Continental Divide; Frontage Road to Deming, NM - February 23, 2017

 Southern California and

 Arizona.
 The beauty is more subtle.
-THIS was a pretty view.
+This was a pretty view of Red Mountain (elev.
+5422 feet).

 You are welcome to stay connected with me on my author page.